 Well, this question can be complicated, because if you want to choose those reliable and efficient cross-border platforms, you have to prove that you have already brand awareness in China.
 Because platforms like Tmall Global only accept popular foreign brands.

-Besides, Chinese customers only pay attention and give confidence to brands that are recommended by their friends or family, and those brands that have a good e-reputation in China.
-Therefore, if you want to sell through cross-border platforms, branding is essential.
+Besides, Chinese customers only pay attention and give confidence to brands that are recommended by their friends or family, and those brands that have an excellent reputation in China.
+Therefore, branding is essential if you want to sell through cross-border platforms.

 GMA is a digital marketing agency based in Shanghai.
 Since 2012, it has been providing cost-efficient marketing strategies for its cooperators.
 Thanks to its passionate and professional team, made up of marketing specialists from all around the world, including China, our agency can combine perfectly your demand with the Chinese market.